-- Sun protection: Sunscreen and a hat with a brim will keep you covered!
+- Sun protection: Sunscreen, sunglasses, and a hat with a brim will keep you covered!
 For extra coverage, try lightweight UPF sun protective clothing.

-- Knife or multi-tool: Handy for slicing cheese at lunch but also during emergency repairs.
+- Pocket knife or multi-tool: Handy for slicing cheese at lunch but also during emergency repairs.

 - Fire starter: Matches or a lighter will do just fine.